jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-You van use the [strategy property](https://nextjs.org/docs/app/building-your-application/optimizing/scripts#strategy) to control when the script loads as well as offloadig them to web workers.
+You van use the [strategy property](https://nextjs.org/docs/app/building-your-application/optimizing/scripts#strategy) to control when the script loads as well as offloading them to web workers.

 - `beforeInteractive`: Load the script before any Next.js code and before any page hydration occurs.
 - `afterInteractive`: (default) Load the script early but after some hydration on the page occurs.